WLAN-Pi/wlanpi-documentation/docs/pkg_analysis_termshark.md

 ```
  sudo termshark -i wlan0
 ```
-(Note: make sure you have a WLAN adapter that support monitor mode plugged in)
+(Note: make sure you have a WLAN adapter that supports monitor mode plugged in)

 After a few seconds, you should see some activity on the UI and frames being decoded.
 To access the filter bar area, hit the '/' key and left/right arrows to make selections.
 To exit, hit the 'esc' key and use arrow keys to select 'Misc' and hit 'q' to quit.